tsuki-lang/tsuki/spec.md

 Arithmetic operators panic on overflow. `add_checked`, `add_wrapping`, `add_saturating`, and friends may be used to protect against panicking.

-When choosing a bitsize and signedness of an integral type in a typical application, generally stick to `Int32` for "normal" integers; if an integer cannot be negative, eg. an image size needs to be stored, use `Uint32`.
+When choosing a bit size and signedness of an integral type in a typical application, generally stick to `Int32` for "normal" integers; if an integer cannot be negative, eg. an image size needs to be stored, use `Uint32`.
 Use 64-bit sizes only when needed, such as when storing timestamps.

-The `Int` and `Uint` aliases exist as reasonable defaults with a default bitsize of 32 bits, which may be configured using a compiler switch.
+The `Int` and `Uint` aliases exist as reasonable defaults with a default bit size of 32 bits.

 The `Size` alias is an unsigned integer that can be used as a valid size or index into a slice.
 The size of this type is platform-dependent; on 32-bit machines it's `Uint32`, on 64-bit machines it's `Uint64`.